Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

-The Roaring 20's hit Okmulgee much like it did in the rest of the country.
+The Roaring '20s hit Okmulgee much like it did in the rest of the country.
 Radio programs were popular, as television hadn't been invented yet.
-People sat around and listened to popular shows or music from the great Jazz artists such as Louis Armstrong and Duke Ellington.
-Towards the middle of the 20's, vaudeville theaters were slowly being replaced by movie theaters.
+People sat around and listened to popular shows or music from great jazz artists such as Louis Armstrong and Duke Ellington.
+Towards the middle of the '20s, vaudeville theaters were slowly being replaced by movie theaters.
 It was a time of great prosperity.
 Many of Okmulgee's great architectural buildings were erected at this time, and most remain standing to this day.

 Okmulgee's days as a great, booming city were numbered.
 The great stock market crash of 1929 marked a turning point in Okmulgee's history.
 Many of the wealthy and powerful were reduced to poverty, and Okmulgee entered into a period of decline that lasted many years afterward.

-March 8, 1921 - Publication of two Okmulgee newspapers, The Times, a morning paper, and The Democrat, evening, was suspended today because of a strike by printers of their respective plants, over failure of union officials and their owners to reach an agreement on new contracts for a wage scale for the year.
+March 8, 1921: Publication of two Okmulgee newspapers, The Times, a morning paper, and The Democrat, the evening paper, was suspended because of a strike by printers of their respective plants.
+It was over the failure of union officials and their owners to reach an agreement on new contracts for a wage scale for the year.

-1921 - Okmulgee's New Hotel Okmulgee, Okla.—A million-dollar hotel, planned and financed by the Chamber of Commerce, is under construction in Okmulgee and will be ready for occupancy early in 1921.
-This is said to be the first hostelry of its class to be built in the state.
+1921: Okmulgee's New Hotel Okmulgee, Oklahoma—a million-dollar hotel, planned and financed by the Chamber of Commerce, was under construction in Okmulgee and was planned for occupancy early in 1921.
+This was said to be the first hostelry of its class to be built in the state.
 The Hotel Okmulgee, as it is called, is eight stories high, occupies one-half a city block, and is constructed of brick and terra-cotta.
-There are 234 guest-rooms, a ballroom, three large dining-rooms, several private dining rooms, and a large lobby.
-The hotel contains every modern convenience, including servidors in the kitchen.
+There are 234 guest rooms, a ballroom, three large dining rooms, several private dining rooms, and a large lobby.
+The hotel contains every modern convenience, including servitors in the kitchen.

-1922 - Okmulgee Elks Lodge formed.
-It currently sits on a 7 acre site that was orginially the Wilson Mansion.
+1922: Okmulgee Elks Lodge formed.
+It sat on a 7-acre site that was originally the Wilson Mansion.